Five DIY Welding Projects You’ll Absolutely Love

 Welding as a hobby can be much more than just a form of artistic expression – it can be a source of extra income too!
 Ever wondered how all those beautiful pieces of metal art, metal furniture, or custom bikes are made?
-Well it usually boils down to a welder, a plasma cutter, some safety gear such as a welding helmet and gloves, and a whole lot of creativity.
+These types of projects almost always start with a welder, a plasma cutter, safety gear such as a welding helmet and gloves, and a whole lot of creativity.

-You might have already considered welding a BBQ grill, but a BBQ smoker takes it to the next level – in terms of appearance, that is.
+You might have already considered welding a BBQ grill, but a BBQ smoker takes it to the next level!
 Some might say that a smoker is actually simpler to create than a grill, but being able to say that you’ve made your own smoker is something to be proud of.
-Not only is this a fun project to get your teeth into, but it also gives you an excuse to get your buddies round for a bite to eat!
+Not only is this a fun project to sink your teeth into, but it also gives you an excuse to get your buddies round for a bite to eat!
 See how Phil & Lou created theirs here.

 3. METAL SKELETON WALL CLOCK

 Building your own mountain bike frame is a fantastic way to combine two hobbies: welding and cycling.
-This is best suited to advanced welders, but if you do have the skills then it’s entirely possible that you’ll be able to make a frame that you can actually use.
+This is best-suited for advanced welders, but if you have the skills then it is 100% possible you could end up with a frame that is usable.
 Finish it off with some artistic flourishes or a bold paint job for a totally unique bike frame that has your personality written all over it!
 Pithy Bikes has a full video play list walking you through the steps of welding your own bike.

 Metal furniture looks beautiful inside your home yet is durable and weather resistant for your backyard.
 There are a ton of meat seating projects that range in style – from a sleek modern look to industrial to rustic – and require varying levels of skill.
 Welding your own furniture allows the creation of a custom piece that’s sure to impress all your friends.
 A garden bench looks impressive but can actually be easier than you think.
 A basic frame with slots for wooden slats to form the seat and back is a simple option that’s perfect for any outdoor space.
 Adding more ornate metal elements can really show off your welding skills.
 The best thing about metal seating is that it’s actually useful!
 And if you really want to show off your creativity you can try these innovative designs.